-Nancy K. Sweitzer, MD, PhD, director of the UA Sarver Heart Center, professor of medicine and chief of the Division of Cardiology in the UA College of Medicine - Tucson, is a board-certified advanced heart failure and transplant cardiologist and clinical researcher, specializing in heart failure, mechanical circulatory support and heart transplant patient care.
+Nancy K. Sweitzer, MD, PhD, director of the UA Sarver Heart Center, professor of medicine and chief of the Division of Cardiology in the University of Arizona College of Medicine - Tucson, is a board-certified advanced heart failure and transplant cardiologist and clinical researcher, specializing in heart failure, mechanical circulatory support and heart transplant patient care.

-Nationally recognized for her strong leadership and experience in clinical research, Dr. Sweitzer has a clinical research program focused on the interaction of the dysfunctional heart muscle in heart failure with the vasculature and kidneys to better understand how to improve symptoms and organ function in heart failure patients.
+Nationally recognized for her leadership and experience in clinical trials, Dr. Sweitzer's research program focuses on interaction of the dysfunctional heart muscle in heart failure with other body systems to better understand how to improve symptoms and organ function in heart failure patients.
 She has done extensive work on the physiology of heart failure with preserved systolic function, a disease that disproportionately affects elderly women.

 She has led and collaborated on numerous studies sponsored by the National Institutes of Health as well as studies supported by industry and academic sponsors.
-She also has served on numerous NIH committees and currently serves as a member of its Clinical and Integrative Cardiovascular Science Study Section and the American Heart Association’s Cardiac Biology and Regulation Committee.
+She has served on numerous NIH committees and currently serves as a member of the Clinical and Integrative Cardiovascular Science Study Section and the American Heart Association's Cardiac Biology and Regulation Committee.

-Previously at the University of Wisconsin Cardiovascular Medicine Division in Madison, Dr. Sweitzer was an associate professor of medicine and director of numerous programs, including clinical research, quality, heart failure and cardiac transplant programs.
-She also directed the Cardiovascular Medicine Fellowship Program.
+Previously at the University of Wisconsin in Madison, Dr. Sweitzer was Director of numerous programs, including clinical research, quality, and medical director of heart failure and transplant cardiology.
+She also led the Cardiovascular Medicine Fellowship Program.

 1984, B.A., Biological Basis of Behavior, University of Pennsylvania, Philadelphia, PA